Tassili Airlines Flight Delay Compensation and Reimbursement for Cancelled Flights

 €300€300€300€600€600Non-internal EU flights over 3,500 km

-Furthermore, in such situations, the airline also must provide a passenger with refreshments, meals, and accommodation.
-See essential details on compensation in the table below:
+Furthermore, in such situations, the airline is also required to provide a passenger with food, drinks, and accommodation.
+See key information on compensation in the table below:

 Less than 3 hoursBetween 3-4 hoursOver 4 hoursDistance